With Biden on the rise, Bloomberg's campaign faces toughest test yet

 Speaking in Virginia on Monday, Bloomberg made clear he doesn't see himself as such.

-"I've won three elections so far," Bloomberg said at a canvass kickoff in Manassas, referring to his victories in New York City mayoral races.
+"I've won three elections so far," he said at a canvass kickoff in Manassas, referring to his victories in New York City mayoral races.
 "I don't plan to start losing now."

 And his campaign also sees an upside to Klobuchar and Buttigieg dropping out, even if they have backed Biden.
-Should a small number of their supporters move over to Bloomberg's camp, the former New York City mayor could get over the 15 percent threshold needed to collect delegates in states where he may have otherwise fallen short.
+Should a small number of their supporters move over to Bloomberg's camp, the former New York City mayor could get over the 15 percent threshold needed to collect delegates in states where he may have otherwise had problems.

 The billionaire media mogul will seemingly have to carve a larger chunk of support away from Biden to appear viable for the nomination in the months to come.

 Both candidates delivered speeches before the Brown Chapel AME church in Selma, Alabama, on Sunday.
-Biden, seated at the pulpit besides figures like the Rev. Al Sharpton and 2018 Georgia gubernatorial candidate Stacey Abrams, was greeted with loud cheers and clapping.
-On the other hand, Bloomberg, seated in the first pew of the congregation, watched as a handful of churchgoers turned their back on him during his speech.
+Biden, seated at the pulpit besides figures such as the Rev. Al Sharpton and the 2018 Georgia gubernatorial candidate Stacey Abrams, was greeted with loud cheers and clapping.
+On the other hand, Bloomberg, seated in the first pew of the congregation, watched as a handful of churchgoers turned their backs on him during his speech.

 Concluding his Virginia swing Monday, Bloomberg said at a Fox News town hall he's open to winning the nomination through a contested convention.